vibe-d/vibe.d/README.md

 vibe.d is an asynchronous I/O and web application framework written in D.
 It already contains many supplemental features such as database support to be able to offer a complete development toolbox.
-Extensions are supported in the form of [VPM modules](http://registry.vibed.org/).
+Extensions are supported in the form of [DUB modules](http://registry.vibed.org/).

 Visit the website at <http://vibed.org/> for more information.